sagemath/trac_to_gh/Issue 5494.md

 # Issue 5494: Make it so that non-Sage notebook modes can display typeste output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5494

 Original creator: mhansen